Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Preliminaries and Problem Presentations

 \begin{lemma} For any $\alpha \in [0, \infty]$, it holds that

 Consequently, for any $\alpha \in [0, \infty]$, it holds that

 \end{lemma}

-\begin{IEEEproof}[Proof of \lemref{lem:degraded_mutual}] Equation~\eqref{eq:degraded_alpha_mutual} is a direct consequence of the data-processing lemma \footnote{Note that the data-processing lemma \cite[Theorem~5-2)]{polyanskiy_verdu_allerton2010} is stated by the Markov chain, which is a stronger notion than the stochastic degradedness as in \defref{def:output_equiv}.
-Fortunately, its proof is made from the data-processing lemma for the R\'{e}nyi divergence, which is stated on the stochastic degradedness.} for the $\alpha$-mutual information \cite[Theorem~5-2)]{polyanskiy_verdu_allerton2010}. \end{IEEEproof}
+\begin{IEEEproof}[Proof of \lemref{lem:degraded_mutual}] Equation~\eqref{eq:degraded_alpha_mutual} is a direct consequence of the data-processing lemma \footnote{Note that the data-processing lemma \cite[Theorem~5]{polyanskiy_verdu_allerton2010} is usually stated in terms of the conditional independence between two random variables given a third one; such a notion is stronger than the stochastic degradedness assumed in \defref{def:output_equiv}.} for the $\alpha$-mutual information (see \cite[Theorem~5]{polyanskiy_verdu_allerton2010}). \end{IEEEproof}

-It is worth mentioning that \lemref{lem:degraded_mutual} is a minor extension of \cite[Lemma~3]{tal_vardy_it2013}, because the $\alpha$-symmetric capacity $I_{\alpha}( W )$ contains the following channel parameters: the symmetric capacity $I( W )$; the average Bhattacharyya distance $Z( W )$; and the probability of error $P_{\mathrm{e}}( W )$ (see \remref{remark:connections_alpha_mutual}).
-The following lemma shows that the channel relation of \defref{def:output_equiv} is invariant under the polar transforms \eqref{def:minus} and \eqref{def:plus}.
+\lemref{lem:degraded_mutual} is a minor extension of \cite[Lemma~3]{tal_vardy_it2013} because the $\alpha$-symmetric capacity $I_{\alpha}( W )$ can be specialized to the symmetric capacity $I( W )$, the average Bhattacharyya distance $Z( W )$, and the probability of error $P_{\mathrm{e}}( W )$; see \remref{remark:connections_alpha_mutual}.
+The following lemma shows that channel degradedness is preserved under the polar transform.

-\begin{lemma} Given four channels $W_{1} : \mathcal{X} \to \mathcal{Y}_{1}$, $\tilde{W}_{1} : \mathcal{X} \to \mathcal{Z}_{1}$, $W_{2} : \mathcal{X} \to \mathcal{Y}_{2}$, and $\tilde{W}_{2} : \mathcal{X} \to \mathcal{Z}_{2}$, it holds that
+\begin{lemma} Given four channels $W_{1} : \mathbb{Z}/q\mathbb{Z} \to \mathcal{Y}_{1}$, $\tilde{W}_{1} : \mathbb{Z}/q\mathbb{Z} \to \mathcal{Z}_{1}$, $W_{2} : \mathbb{Z}/q\mathbb{Z} \to \mathcal{Y}_{2}$, and $\tilde{W}_{2} : \mathbb{Z}/q\mathbb{Z} \to \mathcal{Z}_{2}$, it holds that

 Consequently, it holds that

 \end{lemma}